If you’ve found your way to this website then you’ve decided to run for public office — or you’re thinking very hard about it.

 Starting Your Campaign

-Anyone who says they will endorse you needs to sign a card making it office.
-Here’s how to make them.
+Anyone who says they will endorse you needs to sign a card making it official.
+Here’s how to make your endorsement cards.

 It’s one of the easiest ways for people to donate to your campaign.
 Here’s what you need to know to make remit envelopes.